Kosovo–Turkey relations

-Kosovo–Turkey relations are the historic and current relations between the Republic of Kosovo and the Republic of Turkey.
-Kosovo has an embassy in Ankara and Turkey has an embassy in Prishtina.
-Both nations are predominantly Muslim and have sought to join the EU.
+Kosovo–Turkey relations are the historic and current bilateral relations between the Republic of Kosovo and the Republic of Türkiye.
+Kosovo has an embassy in Ankara and a consulate general in Istanbul, and Turkey has an embassy in Pristina and a consulate general in Prizren.
+Both nations are predominantly Muslim, have close cultural, historical, and military ties, and both have sought to join the European Union.